Slayer95/aura-bot/NETWORKING.md

 pktriot configure
 ```

 Follow the onscreen instructions to setup your Packetriot client.
-This is requiered to
+This is required to
 link it to your account, and choosing an appropriate low-latency region.
 Once that's done,
 type on the console (line-by-line).